AqwamCreates/DataPredict/docs/API/Models.md

 For strong deep learning applications, have a look at [DataPredict™ Neural](https://aqwamcreates.github.io/DataPredict-Neural) (object-oriented) and [DataPredict™ Axon](https://aqwamcreates.github.io/DataPredict-Axon) (function-oriented) instead.
 DataPredict™ is only suitable for general purpose machine, deep and reinforcement learning.

-  * Contains all the deep reinforcement learning and generative algorithms listed here.
+  * Contains most of the deep reinforcement learning and generative algorithms listed here.

   * Includes convolutional, pooling, embedding, dropout and activation layers.